job963/jxAdminLog/README.md

 ## Preparation ##

-Open config.inc.php and search for
+Change rights of config.inc.php to writable, open the file and search for
 ```
 $this->blLogChangesInAdmin = false;
 ```
-and set to True.
+set to True and save the file.
 This enables the logging of admin actions.
+Do not forget to remove "write" right after saving the changes.

 ## Setup ##